This resource includes a step by step guide, model diagrams and excel template:

-This posts outlines a tried and tested framework for planning and implementing a digital marketing measurement framework that can help with planning and understanding the effectiveness of a digital strategy.
-It includes a step by step guide, model diagrams and excel template.
+This post outlines a tried and tested framework for planning and implementing a digital marketing measurement framework that can help with planning and understanding the effectiveness of a digital strategy.

 The Digital Marketing Measurement Framework That We’ll Develop in This Post

 Digital Strategy and Measurement in Perspective